-Opencart is a type of ecommerce platform which enables anyone to use to sell products.
-Opencart provides similar platform like that of Shopify.
-Opencart SEO important steps will give you a brief Explanation on how to generate organic traffic.
+Opencart is a type of e-commerce platform which enables anyone to use to sell products.
+Opencart provides a similar platform like that of Shopify.
+Opencart SEO necessary steps will give you a brief explanation of how to generate organic traffic.
 On this platform, you are given a website which is a platform to display your products and sell.
-A website meant for selling of items and products need to be well optimized and ranked to make sales and prevent redundancy.
-However, with lots of methods on how to go about optimizing your opencart store for good sales, it is also very important to discuss important steps to setting up your opencart ecommerce website for Search Engine Optimization.
+A site meant for selling of items and products needs to be well optimised and ranked to make sales and prevent redundancy.
+However, with lots of methods on how to go about maximising your open cart store for good deals, it is also essential to discuss necessary steps to setting up your open cart e-commerce website for Search Engine Optimization.
 This article is based on teaching how you can get your opencart installation to the point of making it fit for SEO.
-I will describe four tips that will put your opencart platform on the lane for its optimization through Search Engine Optimization practices and techniques.
-The steps involve Setup of Search Engine Friendly URL (SEF URL), Redirection of non-SEF URL, Setup of Canonical tagging site wide, htaccess application for redirection of opencart.
+I will describe four tips that will put your opencart platform on the lane for its optimisation through Search Engine Optimization practices and techniques.
+The steps involve Setup of Search Engine Friendly URL (SEF URL), Redirection of non-SEF URL, Setup of Canonical tagging site-wide, access application for redirection of opencart.

 SEF URLs in Opencart For SEO